2sh/seven-segment-script/README.md

 determine if words with their diacritics and special letter variations are both legible and visually appealing when displayed on seven-segment displays.

-Many diacritics map to the same seven-segment character, so adjustments may be necessary for each language to better differentiate them.
+Many diacritics map to the same seven-segment characters, so adjustments may be necessary for each language to better differentiate them.

 ### Development